Health and Safety at Work in the United Kingdom

 What is this right?

-• Carry out risk assessments and act on the findings
+• Carry out risk assessments and act on what they find

-• Provide a safe working environment — proper equipment, ventilation, lighting, and temperature
+• Provide a safe working environment — proper equipment, ventilation, lighting, temperature

 • Provide information, instruction, training, and supervision